jamescherti/kirigami.el/README.md

   * `origami-mode`
   * `treesit-fold-mode`
   * `ts-fold-mode`
 * In addition to unified interface, the kirigami package enhances folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, `gfm-mode`, and `org-mode`.
-It ensures that deep folds open reliably and allows folds to be closed even when the cursor is positioned inside the content.
+It ensures that deep folds open reliably, allows folds to be closed even when the cursor is positioned inside the content, and ensures that sibling folds at the same level are visible when a sub-fold is expanded.
 When Kirigami closes outline folds, it preserves the visibility of folded headings in the window.
 Additionally, it resolves upstream Emacs issues, such as [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).

 The kirigami package supports Emacs version 26.3 and above.